aidan-diaz/huddleUp/README.md

 # HuddleUp

-HuddleUp is an AI created real-time collaboration application that allows users to communicate one-on-one or in groups via messaging and video chat.
+HuddleUp is a real-time collaboration application that allows users to communicate one-on-one or in groups via messaging and video chat.

 ## Preview